Med-R$^3$: Enhancing Medical Retrieval-Augmented Reasoning of LLMs via Progressive Reinforcement Learning: Med-R

 In this stage, we focus on developing the model’s ability to reason through medical problems.
 Unlike previous works~\cite{chen2024huatuogpt,liu2025beyond} that typically verify model performance based only on the correctness of the final answer, we incorporate a reasoning process evaluation mechanism into the reward function, aligning closely with the characteristics of clinical decision-making.
 Overall, the reward function design in Stage 1 is \textit{the sum of normalized} components:

 \textit{\textbf{Format.}} \quad The model is required to produce its outputs according to a predefined output paradigm.
-Specifically: \textit{\textbf{(1)}} All responses must strictly adhere to the format of \texttt{<think>...</think><answer>...</answer>}, and no duplicate tags are allowed within the response. \textit{\textbf{(2)}} When retrieving the external knowledge is necessary, the corresponding query should be delineated using the \texttt{<search>...</search>} tag pair, and then the retrieved documents from knowledge corpus are encapsulated within \texttt{<document>...</document>} tags.
-Based on the above requirements, the format reward is defined as:
+Specifically: \textit{\textbf{(1)}} All responses must strictly adhere to the format of \texttt{<think>...</think><answer>} \texttt{...</answer>}, and no duplicate tags are allowed within the response. \textit{\textbf{(2)}} When retrieving the external knowledge is necessary, the corresponding query should be delineated using the \texttt{<search>...} \texttt{</search>} tag pair, and then the retrieved documents from knowledge corpus are encapsulated within \texttt{<document>...</document>} tags.
+Based on the above requirements, the reward is defined as:

 \textbf{\textit{Answer Correctness.}} \quad In contrast to mathematical problems, medical questions often lack a strictly defined ground truth, as models may express the correct response with synonyms or paraphrases.
 As a result, exact string matching is \textit{not} an effective method for verifying correctness in medical tasks.
-To address this, we employ a frontier model (e.g., DeepSeek-V3) as the evaluator to score the generated answers.
+To address this, we employ a proprietary model (e.g., DeepSeek-V3) as the evaluator to score the generated answers.
 It assesses whether the model’s output semantically aligns with the reference ground truth.
 Answers are assigned a score of 2 for fully correct, 1 for partially correct (e.g., providing multiple answers, with at least one matching the correct answer), and 0 for incorrect responses:

-\textit{\textbf{Reasoning Process.}} \quad This aspect constitutes a core component in fostering the model’s deliberative reasoning capabilities during Stage 1.
-Given the characteristics of medical reasoning, which requires a holistic understanding of interconnected entities and their relationships—such as those between symptoms, diagnoses, and therapeutic interventions~\cite{wu2023medical,gao2025leveraging}, we design the following reward for reasoning process evaluation:
+\textit{\textbf{Reasoning Process.}} \quad This aspect constitutes a core component in fostering the model’s reasoning capabilities during Stage 1.
+Given the characteristics of medical reasoning, which requires a holistic understanding of interconnected entities and their relationships, e.g., those between symptoms, diagnoses, and therapeutic interventions~\cite{wu2023medical,gao2025leveraging}, we design the following reward for evaluation: